caroldelwing/WCD-DevOps/project_2/README.md

 ```
 ## Installation

 Option 1: Clone this repository.
-For this option, you will need to install git on your terminal first, then clone the repository:
+For this option, you will need to install Git on your terminal first, then clone the repository:

 To install Git, please go to this link and follow the steps:
 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git